casey-hill/Holiday-LED-files/README.md

 Now check the configuration file and reboot the server.

 Once the server is up and running, you should see the new buttons added.

+Next.... updating the Arduino

+FAQ
+Q. Why are the first 10 or so lights turning on but the rest of the string is off?
+A.  If you didn't use a power supply, you'll need to purchase the above.
+If you have the power supply connected, then the code you have on the Arduino is not properly configured or you are using the wrong pin.

+Q. My switches are not using up on Home Assistant
+A. Did you install the 3rd party MQTT add-in?
+I would suggest removing it and using the built-in broker.

+Q. I noticed after I restarted my server that there are errors.
+A. Click on the error and review the error in the configuration.yaml file.
+Likely the problem will exist there since nothing else is changing.